phillbush/xprompt/README.md

 First, edit ./config.mk to match your local setup.

-In order to build XPrompt you need the Xlib, Xft and Xinerama header files.
+In order to build XPrompt you need the Xlib and Xft header files.
 The default configuration for XPrompt is specified in the file `config.h`, you can edit it, but most configuration can be changed at runtime via X resources, environment variables and/or command-line arguments.